hltorresvera/hltorresvera.github.io/resume.md

 _The Berkeley Science Review_

 - Wrote short-form (~500 word) and long-form (~2000 word) magazine articles highlighting Berkeley research for lay audiences.
-- As Managing Editor: scheduled meetings, managed finances through UC Berkeley CalLink website, requested funding from the Graduate Assembly office, and handled ordering and publishing of the print magazine (thousands of copies a year).
+- As Managing Editor: scheduled meetings, managed organization finances and coordinated publishing of thousands of print magazines a year.